fastoch/Podman-Tutorial/README.md

 ![image](https://github.com/user-attachments/assets/7151e8ce-9c07-411d-a121-e493efa43cb3)

-# Bulding & Running a container from an image
+# Running a container from an image

 - `podman run -it <image>`
   - the `-it` flags enable an _interactive terminal_ session with the container